Explained: What are private cryptocurrencies? How they are different from public ones

 It will, however, “allow for certain exceptions to promote the underlying technology of cryptocurrency and its uses...
 It also seeks to create a facilitative framework for the creation of the official digital currency to be issued by the Reserve Bank of India," said the Lok Sabha bulletin.

 The government hasn't clarified the definition of private cryptocurrencies yet.
-Currently, the popular opinion is Bitcoin, Ethereum and several other crypto tokens based on public blockchain networks will continue to be in use.
+Currently, the popular opinion is Bitcoin, Ether and several other crypto tokens based on public blockchain networks will continue to be in use.

 Meanwhile, cryptocurrencies like Monero, Dash, and others that cloud the transaction information to offer privacy to users may be categorised as private tokens and hence, are likely to be banned.